Chevifier/QuestManager/README.md

 QuestManager is a plugin created to make creating and managing quests/missions/objectives easier.

 __NOTICE!__ This plugin was created specifically for Godot 4.0.
+__NOTICE!__ This branch is currently foir 4.2.
+It will be merged when 4.2 is at stable.
 ## Installation
 1. Copy the `quest_manager` directory to your `res://addons/` folder.
 2. Open `Project>Project Settings>Plugins` and enable the `Quest Manager` plugin